 Traveling with your dog, while rewarding, can be quite a handful.
 Remembering to bring all the necessary gear will make the experience much simpler, and ultimately much more fun.
 At the minimum, do not forget the following items:

-- Food & treats, enough for the entire trip
+- Food and treats, enough for the entire trip

 - Filtered or bottled water (For the sake of our planet, try to avoid plastic bottles)